Polarization modes of gravitational waves in scalar-tensor-Rastall theory

 \section{Acknowledgments}

 We would like to express our sincere gratitude to the anonymous referee for his valuable comments and suggestions, which significantly improved the original manuscript.
 We also thank Yu-Peng Zhang and Chun-Chun Zhu for useful discussions.
-This work is supported in part by the National Key Research and Development Program of China (Grant No. 2020YFC2201503), the National Natural Science Foundation of China (Grants No. 12475056, No.123B2074, and No. 12247101), and the 111 Project (Grant No. B20063), and the Department of Education of Gansu Province: Outstanding Graduate “Innovation Star” Project (Grant No. 2025CXZX-153).
+This work is supported in part by the National Key Research and Development Program of China (Grant No. 2020YFC2201503), the National Natural Science Foundation of China (Grants No. 12475056, No.123B2074, and No. 12247101), the 111 Project (Grant No. B20063), and the Department of Education of Gansu Province: Outstanding Graduate “Innovation Star” Project (Grant No. 2025CXZX-153).

 \normalem